 The auto worker strike in America is a great learning opportunity for employers who are concerned about potential labor turmoil.
 These are the most relevant lessons learned:

-AFIMAC is one of the nation’s only full-service strike security and business continuity companies available to employers.
 Leverage a unique blend of security, intelligence gathering, and private investigation tools to help you plan for strike action before it harms your business.
 AFIMAC can help any employer across any sector in North America plan for the complexities of a labor strike and help you reach favorable deals with your workforce.
 Gather information, plan for the use of a contingent workforce, and utilize union negotiation strategies to bring a strike to an end as quickly as possible.

 Refocus the business and get back to productivity with the many strike-related service offerings from AFIMAC Global.
 Any employer concerned about upcoming strike action or unionization sentiment in their workforce should begin planning now.
 Fill out the form below to speak with a representative today.